 The Natural Resource Trustees for each incident have maintained records to document information considered during the NRDA process.
 These records are compiled in Administrative Records (ARs), which are respectively available to the public online or at the address listed below.
 The AR facilitated public participation in the natural resource damage assessment process and will be available for use in future administrative or judicial review of actions to the extent provided by federal or state law.
-Additional information and documents, including public comments received on the Draft DARP/EA and Addendum, and other related restoration planning and implementation documents, will be made a part of the ARs.
+Additional information and documents and other related restoration planning and implementation documents, will be made a part of the AR.